Debt Collection Agency Middle East: Creditor's Field Guide

 Which Jurisdictions Are Easiest for Creditors

 Every GCC state, along with Egypt, Jordan, Lebanon, and Turkey, is a party to the 1958 New York Convention.
-An arbitral award issued in London under LCIA rules, in Paris under ICC rules, or in Singapore under SIAC rules is enforceable through local courts in Dubai, Riyadh, Doha, Kuwait City, Manama, and Muscat, subject to limited public-policy defences.
+An arbitral award from LCIA London, ICC Paris, or SIAC Singapore is enforceable through local courts in Dubai, Riyadh, Doha, Kuwait City, Manama, and Muscat, subject to limited public-policy defences.
 This is why experienced exporters insist on arbitration clauses in contracts with Middle Eastern counterparties.

 Cheque Enforcement by Jurisdiction

 Post-dated cheques remain a dominant commercial payment instrument across the Gulf.
 UAE: decriminalised 2022, now a directly executable civil instrument (Article 62).
 Qatar, Kuwait, Bahrain, Oman: bounced cheques remain criminal offences, creating powerful pre-litigation settlement pressure.
-Saudi Arabia: criminal sanctions under Sharia-based rulings.
+Saudi Arabia: criminal sanctions.

 How does B2B debt collection work in the Middle East?